-State of California - We are now in Stage 2, where retail, related logistics and manufacturing, office workplaces, limited personal services, outdoor museums, child care, and essential businesses can open with modifications.
+The County, and consequently Carson, is now in advanced stages of Phase 2, where retail, related logistics and manufacturing, office workplaces, limited personal services, outdoor museums, childcare, and essential businesses can open with modifications.
 The state is issuing guidance to help these workplaces reopen safely.

-Los Angeles County - On May 26, 2020 the Los Angeles County Department of Public

-Health released its list of reopening's:
+On May 26, 2020, the Los Angeles County Department of Public Health released its list of reopening's: